Trishul-Krishna/Consumer-Goods-Ad-Hoc-Insights/README.md

 # AtliQ Hardware Consumer Goods: Ad-Hoc Insights

-## Welcome to the AtliQ Hardware Journey!

-Hey there!
-Welcome to my submission for **AtliQ Hardware**, an imaginary company specializing in computer hardware and accessories.
-AtliQ is expanding globally and needs insights to make data-driven decisions.
-That’s where I come in!

-Tony Sharma, the Data Analytics Director, decided to grow their data analytics team and wanted to see how potential analysts (like me!) can handle real-world business problems.
-The solution?
-A SQL challenge!
-This repository is all about answering 10 business-driven SQL questions and visualizing the results using **Power BI**.
+## Project Overview and Problem Statement

+Atliq Hardware (imaginary company) is one of the leading computer hardware producers in India and well expanded in other countries too. specializes in selling computers and accessories.

+The management noticed that they did not get enough insights to make quick and smart data-informed decisions.
+However, Tony Sharma (Data Analytics Director ) wants to expand their data analytics team by adding several junior data analysts.
+So he decided to conduct a SQL challenge which will help him understand both tech and soft skills

+Now the company wants insights for 10 ad hoc / business requests.

+This project is part of the data analytics boot camp at codebasics.

+video presentation link -
 ---

 ##  Tools & Technology Stack